zeespogeira/ADS-HouseOfThings/README.md

 - **Problem in Context**
-    - How to instantiate actuators and sensors in run-time without having a timer cheking the folder periodically?
+    - How to instantiate actuators and sensors in run-time without having a timer checking the folder periodically?

 - **Implementation**
     - We decided to use a class *DiscoveryModule*.
-This class has a method nammed *processEvents()* that runs in the background that evaluates if new .csv files are added to the Devices folder, and instantiates the corresponding devices listed in each .csv file.
+This class has a method named *processEvents()* that runs in the background and evaluates if new .csv files are added to the Devices folder, and instantiates the corresponding devices listed in each .csv file.

 - **Consequences**